Shirataki noodle vegetable stir fry is a savory, nutrient-dense meal made with high fiber, zero-calorie shirataki noodles. Just 11 net carbs!

 How to prepare shirataki noodles

-As I mentioned earlier on, the noodles was prepped and set on low heat in a smaller pan while I prepared the stir fry in another wider skillet.
+As I mentioned earlier, the noodles were prepped and set on low heat in a smaller pan while I prepared the stir fry in another wider skillet.
 Just keep an eye on the noodles and stir maybe once or twice but it wouldn’t burn as it needs to expel most of the water contained in it, which is quite a bit.
 It’s important you don’t omit this step, else your stir fry will look quite watery when it’s done.

 Other delicious recipes: